Biblical meaning of dreaming of winning the lottery

 Another constructive reading is that the dream highlights the Christian call to use resources for the needy and for mission.
 The early church’s sharing of possessions and teachings about giving suggest that any increase—real or imagined—should prompt generosity, justice, and the relief of suffering.
 The dream could therefore function as a parable-like provocation: how will you love your neighbor if God provides?

-And all that believed were together, and had all things common;
+44And all that believed were together, and had all things common; 45And sold their possessions and goods, and parted them to all men, as every man had need.

-Mark 12:41
+Mark 12:41-44

 Minimal secular note: dreams can also reflect ordinary concerns or recent preoccupations with money; this observation is brief and secondary to the theological reflections above.